TwitchPlaysPokemon/tpp-core/README.md

 3. If are not using an IDE that does this for you, install the library dependencies: `dotnet restore`
 4. Run the unit tests in all projects: `dotnet test`
 5. Build all the projects: `dotnet build`
-6. Run a specific C# project (CSPROJ file) in the source where PROJECT_NAME is the name of the project: `dotnet run PROJECT_NAME`
+6. Run a specific C# project (CSPROJ file) in the source where PROJECT is the project file: `dotnet run --project PROJECT`.
+If you need to pass arguments, add `--` then your arguments.
+7. Generate portable runtimes for production use: `dotnet publish -c Release`
+8. Run the runtime with `dotnet PROJECT.dll`

 If your IDE does not support SLN files, use `dotnet sln` to manage the file to keep it in sync with the CSPROJ files in the repository.
-This file is for use with Visual Studio.
+This file is for use with Visual Studio and MSBuild.

 TODO: tell the user about the example programs once they are written to show the architecture.